jflex-de/jflex/docs/md/installing.md

 specifications and write java files.

 `--skel <file>`\
-uses external skeleton `<file>`.
+uses external skeleton `<file>` in UTF-8 encoding.
 This is mainly for JFlex maintenance and special low level customisations.
 Use only when you know what you are doing!
 JFlex comes with a skeleton file in the `src` directory that reflects exactly the internal, pre-compiled skeleton and can be used with the `-skel` option.

 `--nomin`\
 skip the DFA minimisation step during scanner generation.